BitraBhavani/Reasoning/README.md

 <br>(c) 9:40
 <br>(d) 9:46

-**19. By how many degrees does the hour hand lag behind the mi nute hand a span of 12 minutes, if initially they are at the same position?**
+**19. By how many degrees does the hour hand lag behind the minute hand a span of 12 minutes, if initially they are at the same position?**
 <br>(a) 64°
 <br>(b) 66°
 <br>(c) 60°